Skip to main content

 The need to tackle climate change has become more important than ever and the agriculture industry will play a key part in the UK’s transition to a net zero economy.

-Here at Virgin Money, we’ve pledged to be net zero in everything we finance by 2050.
+Here at Virgin Money, we’ve pledged to be net zero by 2050.
 To help us get there, we’ve launched the Agri E Fund - designed to support the environmental and efficiency needs of our agriculture customers.

 What is the Agri E Fund?

-The fund consists of £200M of lending to support farmers adapting to environmental changes and is the first UK green product specifically designed for UK farmers.
+The fund provides lending to support farmers adapting to environmental changes and is specifically designed for UK farmers.

 We’re offering 0% arrangement fees when a farmer completes a carbon audit and is borrowing over £50k to invest in emission reducing initiatives, like renewable energy, energy efficiency initiatives or activities that reduce greenhouse gases.